Implementing a Robust Test of Galaxy Catalogue Completeness for Dark Siren Measurements of the Hubble Constant: Methods

-R01 goes on to show that the expectation of $T_{C}$ is zero and its variance is unity. $T_{C}$ can be estimated without any a-priori assumptions about the form of the luminosity function.
-If the sample is complete to the trial value $m_{\rm lim}$, then $T_{C}$ follows a Gaussian distribution around zero; $T_{C}$ starts going systematically negative when there is a deficit of galaxies fainter than $M_{\rm lim}(\mu)$.
-This deficit is caused by the trial magnitude $m_{\rm lim}$ being larger than the true magnitude threshold $m_{\rm thr}$.
+and goes on to show that, under the null hypothesis, the expectation of $T_{C}$ is zero and its variance is unity.
+Moreover, $T_{C}$ can be estimated without any a-priori assumptions about the form of the luminosity function.
+If the sample is complete to the trial value $m_{\rm lim}$, then $T_{C}$ follows a Gaussian distribution around zero with unit variance.
+However, $T_{C}$ starts going systematically negative when there is a deficit of galaxies fainter than $M_{\rm lim}(\mu_i)$, for the $i^{\rm th}$ galaxy.
+This deficit will occur when the trial apparent magnitude limit, $m_{\rm lim}$, is fainter than the {\em true\/} magnitude threshold $m_{\rm thr}$.

 The statistic $T_{C}$ becoming systematically very negative is therefore indicative of catalogue incompleteness.
-This is a result of the region $S_2$ being systematically emptier than the region $S_1$, due to the impact of the apparent magnitude limit.
-Following \cite{Rauzy2001}, we take $T_{C}=-3$ as a threshold value that indicates the limiting magnitude for catalogue completeness.
+This is a result of the region $S_2$ becoming systematically emptier due to the impact of the apparent magnitude limit.
+Following \cite{Rauzy2001}, we take $T_{C}=-3$ as a threshold value that represents the limiting magnitude for catalogue completeness.